nitrictech/docs/docs/guides/git-actions.md

   PULUMI_ACCESS_TOKEN: ${{ secrets.PULUMI_ACCESS_TOKEN }}
 ```

-Intialize your workflow with a name and set where it will be run.
+### Intialize your workflow

+Assign a name and set what os it will be run on.

 > Note: Nitric currently only supports ubuntu-latest.